How Do I Estimate Solar Installation Costs?

 Most solar quotes feature three numbers: The contract price of the system, the value of incentives, and the net cost of the system after incentives.

-In this article, we’ll break down solar panel installation cost and give you the tools to estimate how much labor costs for an average solar installation.
+In this article, we’ll break down how much solar panels cost verus the cost to install them, and give you the tools to estimate how much labor costs for an average solar installation.

 Solar panel installation cost breakdown